 On his first grocery outing, my son bought two bags of green beans.
 He likes green beans and considers them budget-friendly and easy to cook.
 When he shopped again one week later, both bags were still in the fridge.
 This led to a discussion about expiration dates, the pros and cons of fresh produce, and the lesson that frozen vegetables are your friends.

 3. Food storage bags are essential.

 The most important item may be reusable food storage bags.
 Maybe you can’t eat storage bags, but you can use them to marinate chicken breasts, pack leftovers, and portion food for the freezer—all essential for maximizing your grocery haul.

-Right now, my son is texting me from the store about what size plastic bags to get, whether to buy buns, and if he should try making salmon.
-The text I just received: “Gonna hit you with some questions when I get home.
+Right now, my son is texting me from the store about what size plastic bags to get, whether to buy buns, and if he should try making salmon. in fact, I just received this text: “Gonna hit you with some questions when I get home.
 They might be stupid.”
 I’m ready for them.